 10. Alliant Credit Union Teen Checking

 Alliant Credit Union has won awards from top personal finance sites as one of the best credit unions in the country.
-With no monthly service fees and no overdraft fee, it’s a straightforward account that will introduce teens to the personalized service of credit unions.
+With no monthly service fees and no overdraft fees, it’s a straightforward account that will introduce teens to the personalized service of credit unions.

 Teens can earn interest with a rate of 0.25% APY on their checking account balance.
 Keep in mind, to earn that high yield, they will need to opt in to receive eStatements and make at least one electronic deposit per month.